juniper84/cinos-api/README.md

 - **Tax calculation**: Tax is applied to the total of both food and drink items.
 - **Unit tests for food**: Full test coverage was added in `test_food.py` to verify food functionality.

+## Sprint 4 Features

+- **Ice Storm class**: Introduced a new `IceStorm` class representing frozen dessert items with customizable base flavors and mix-ins.
+- **Base flavor support**: Allows selection of base flavors like Mint Chocolate Chip, Chocolate, and Butter Pecan, each with their own pricing.
+- **Mix-in/topping support**: Ice Storms support additional toppings like Storios, Cookie Dough, and Caramel Sauce, each affecting the price.
+- **Pricing logic**: Combines base flavor price and mix-in costs into a final total.
+- **Receipt update**: The receipt now includes Ice Storms with their selected flavors and mix-ins listed.
+- **Unit tests for Ice Storm**: All functionality tested in `test_ice_storm.py` as part of TDD workflow.

 ## Run Tests